OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.Read.md

 ---
-title: MailItem.Read Event (Outlook) ms.prod: outlook
+title: MailItem.Read event (Outlook)
 api_name:
 - Outlook.MailItem.Read
 ms.assetid: f20ec6d1-a2b4-9af3-66be-5398dc059c90
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailItem.Read Event (Outlook)
+# MailItem.Read event (Outlook)

 Occurs when an instance of the parent object is opened for editing by the user.